Impacted wisdom teeth

 Partial-Bony Impacted.
 As the name implies, this type of wisdom tooth is partly stuck in jaw bone.
 It is easier to remove compared to full-bony.

-Soft-Tissue Impacted.
-The type of removal is not as complex as the ones listed above because the tooth is just stuck beneath the gum.
+Soft Tissue Impacted Wisdom Teeth.
+The condition of this type of wisdom tooth is such that it is covered by gum hence soft tissue.
+This impacted wisdom tooth removal is not as complex as the ones listed above because the tooth is just stuck beneath or on the gumline.

 You may have it removed under local anesthesia only or sedation with local anesthesia.
 Talking about sedation, it could be nitrous sedation (Laughing gas), oral sedation (sedative pills that patients take before the appointment) or IV sedation (intravenous injection given in the office before the procedure)

-Once you are numb, depending on the type that is been removed, the dentist/surgeon will cut your gum open, remove some bone, section the wisdom tooth and remove it.
+Once the anesthesia has been administered and you are numb, depending on the type that is been removed, the dentist/surgeon will cut your gum open, remove some bone, section the wisdom tooth and remove it.
 Sometimes we don’t need to cut your gum open if the wisdom tooth is already showing the mouth.
 Curette and irrigate the site and place stitches.
 Post op instruction will be given and a follow up visit scheduled.
 It is important to follow the post op instruction.
 Wisdom teeth removal cost